 HOW TO GROW AND HARVEST YOUR OWN STEVIA

-Ready to follow the people in the ad and grow your own stevia?
+Ready to emulate the people in the ad and grow your own stevia?
 The sun-loving perennial is hardy to USDA Plant Hardiness Zones 11 and up.
 Like most tropical species, it thrives in hot climates and will die back in a freeze.
-However, in most areas of the country it grows successfully as an annual.
+However, it can be grown in most areas of the country as an annual.

 Leaves of stevia rebaudiana